 Newly Diagnosed with Melanoma?

 We understand that a cancer diagnosis can be a life-altering event with many questions about treatment and quality of life.
 At Virginia Mason, our Melanoma Program is one of the leading programs for malignant melanoma in Washington state.
-Patients come from all over the Puget Sound region and beyond to receive care from our team of board-certified physicians, nurses and caregivers with special interests in the diagnosis, treatment and research of malignant melanoma.
+Patients come from all over the Puget Sound region and beyond to receive care from our team of experienced physicians, nurses and caregivers with special interests in the diagnosis, treatment and research of malignant melanoma.

-Patients initially talk with our frontline cancer coordinator who helps manage appointments and answer questions about melanoma treatment and accessing the medical center, in general.
 To make an appointment or request more information, contact the Plastic & Reconstructive Surgery department at (206) 223-6831.

 Find more information about cancer care at Virginia Mason.